dominikalk/Calculator/README.md

 # Calculator
-We were meant to make a WPF form in computing so i decided to go overboard with a calculator
+We were meant to make a WPF form in computing so I decided to go overboard with a calculator